 All significant Audit observations and follow-up actions thereon are reported to theAudit Committee.
 The Committee reviews the adequacy and effectiveness of your Company'sinternal control framework and monitors the implementation of audit recommendationsincluding those relating to strengthening your Company's risk management policies andsystems.

 Human Resource Development

-Your Company continued to invest significantly in developing talent across levelsleveraging processes such as Integrated Talent Management to ensure sustainability oftalent role changes and robust succession pipelines for all our key roles.
-Our focus onDifferentiated Development ensures that employees are able to leverage a variety ofopportunities to develop and take on greater responsibilities in line with their careeraspirations.
-We also continued to build our early talent pipeline by hiring from the bestB-schools as well as sending our high potential talent on global talentacceleration programs.
+The focus on Differentiated Development ensured that employees can leverage a varietyof opportunities to develop and take on greater responsibilities in line with their careeraspirations.
+It also continued to build the early talent pipeline by hiring from the bestB-schools in the country as well as sending the high potential talent on global talentacceleration programs.

 Awards and Recognition